apache/buildstream/doc/source/install.rst

                  python3-psutil ostree

-User installation with pip
+User installation with Meson
 --------------------------
 Once you have the base system dependencies, you can clone the buildstream git repository and install it as a regular user::

   git clone https://gitlab.com/BuildStream/buildstream.git
   cd buildstream
+  mkdir build
+  cd build
+  meson .. --prefix=$HOME/.local -Dbash_completion=no
-  pip3 install --user .
+  ninja install

-This will install buildstream and it's pure python dependencies directly into your user's homedir in ``~/.local``
+This will install buildstream and its pure python dependencies directly into your user's homedir in ``$HOME/.local``.

 Adjust PATH